S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 # Adversarial Domain Adaptation

-Following is a keras implementation of an Adversarial Domain Adaptation Model that classifies Target images by creating domain-invariant features from the Source and Target domain samples.
+Following is a **_Keras_** implementation of an Adversarial Domain Adaptation Model that assigns class labels to images in the Target domain by extracting domain-invariant features from the labelled Source and unlabelled Target domain samples.
 The architecture involves three sub-networks: _(a) domain-invariant feature extractor, (b) label classifier and (c) domain discriminator._

 The following code has drawn inspiration from the following papers: